-Split read transfer consists of loading 256 words by 16 bits of data from a selected row of the split RAM into the corresponding non-active split SAM register.
+Normal split read transfer consists of loading 256 words by 16 bits of data from a selected row of the split RAM into the corresponding non-active split SAM register.
 Serial data can be shifted out from the other half of the split SAM register simultaneously.
 During split read transfer operation, the RAM port input clocks do not have to be synchronized with the serial clock SC, thus eliminating timing restrictions as in the case of real time read transfers.
 A split read transfer can be performed after a delay of tSTS from the change of state of the QSF output is satisfied.
 Conventional (non-split) read transfer operation must precede split read transfer cycles.

-Masked Split Write Transfer: RAS falling edge --- CAS = DSF = "H", TRG = "L" WEL or WEU = "L"
+Masked Split Write Transfer: $\overrightarrow{RAS}$ falling edge --- $\overrightarrow{CAS}$ = DSF = "H", $\overrightarrow{TRG}$ = "L" WE = "L"

-Split write transfer consists of loading 256 words by 16bits of data from the non-active split SAM register into a selected row of the corresponding split RAM.
+Split write transfer consists of loading 256 words by 16 bits of data from the non-active split SAM register into a selected row of the corresponding split RAM.
 Serial data can be shifted into the other half of the split SAM register simultaneously.
 During split write transfer operation, the RAM port input clocks do not have to be synchronized with the serial clock SC, thus allowing for real time transfer.
-This operation is the same as a mask write operation in RAM.
+This operation is the same as a mask write operation in RAM, so new and persistent modes can be supported.